setms/book/docs/introduction/engineering.md

 problems.
 For instance, electrical engineering applies the theory of electromagnetism @@Jackson1999.

+The methodical and iterative transition between scientific theory and its practical application successively develops and refines both the theory itself and its application.
+This forms the essence of good engineering practice @@Voland2004.

 Engineers apply scientific theories by constructing models of their designs @@Brockman2009.
 A **model** is an approximation of a real system that responds in a similar way.